martinpihrt/OSPy-plugins/plugins/email_notifications/README.md

 Plugin setup
 -----------
 * Check Send E-mail after power on for send email.
-  If checked sends e-mail into your E-mail address.
+  If checked sends E-mail into your E-mail address.

 * Check with log file.
   If checked with events.log file if exists (your must enabled in options "check Enable debug log").